-Dr. Iwama has a wealth of experience in Canadian academic administration, including terms as Dean of Science and Vice President Academic at Acadia University, Dean of Science at Carleton University, and President of the University of Northern British Columbia.
-During his time as President, he strengthened the university’s relationship within the University of the Arctic consortium and hosted the Undergraduate Regional Office for North America.
-In addition, he spearheaded campus sustainability efforts at UNBC, sharing the 2010 Association for the Advancement of Sustainability in Higher Education award with Harvard University.
+Dr. Iwama was previously Dean of Science and Vice President Academic at Acadia; Dean of Science at Carleton University; and President of the University of Northern British Columbia.
+At UNBC, he strengthened the school’s position within the University of the Arctic consortium.
+He also spearheaded campus sustainability efforts, sharing the Association for the Advancement of Sustainability in Higher Education award with Harvard University in 2010.

-Recently he served as Executive Vice President of the Okinawa Institute of Science and Technology Graduate University.
-Most recently he has served UBC in several capacities including Special Advisor to the Vice President Research and Innovation in Interdisciplinary Fisheries, Assistant Director of the Institute for the Oceans and Fisheries, and as the Vice Dean for Aquaculture and Strategic Initiatives in the Faculty of Land and Food Systems.
-He has served as the Quest Chancellor since May 2017, and will now take Quest into its second decade as President and Vice Chancellor.
+He has served as Executive Vice President of the Okinawa Institute of Science and Technology Graduate University, and held various posts at UBC including Special Advisor to the Vice President Research and Innovation in Interdisciplinary Fisheries; Assistant Director of the Institute for the Oceans and Fisheries; and Vice Dean for Aquaculture and Strategic Initiatives in the Faculty of Land and Food Systems.